-NASCAR Star Denny Hamlin Helps Rev Up March for Babies
+NASCAR Star Denny Hamlin Helps Rev Up March for Babies®

 FedEx and Hamlin to Deliver on Commitment To Improve the Health of Moms and Babies

-Thousands of FedEx employees and their families also will participate in the 2009 March for Babies.
-Last year, FedEx, and all of its operating companies, raised over $1.6 million.
+Thousands of FedEx employees and their families also will participate in the 2010 March for Babies.
+Last year, FedEx, and all of its operating companies, raised over $1.4 million.

 FedEx provides corporate funding and employee volunteerism for several initiatives that help increase resources needed for education and lifesaving research related to preterm birth.
 In addition to the company's sponsorship of March for Babies, FedEx also provides financial support and free shipping for the March of Dimes national campaign to prevent premature births.

 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide and its premier event, March for Babies®, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
+To join an event near you, visit marchforbabies.org.
 For the latest resources and information, visit marchofdimes.com or nacersano.org.